Falls Road, Belfast: Housing

 The housing in the area developed in the 19th century and was organised in narrow streets of small terraced housing.
 Many of the streets were named after local mill owners.
 Alexander Street West was named after John Alexander who was a local mill owner.
-He also named Milford Street after Milford, Co.
-Carlow where he had a house.
-Ardmoulin Street was named after Ardmoulin House, the residence of John Alexander.
+He also named Milford Street after Milford Mills, County Carlow where he had a house.
+Ardmoulin Street was named after Ardmoulin House, the residence of John Chartres of Falls Flax and Weaving Company.
 Craig Street was called after the Craig family who owned the New Northern Mill at the corner of Northumberland Street.

 By the 1960s the buildings in the area had decayed considerably and the Belfast Corporation introduced a major development plan which involved wholescale demolition of much of the area.
 Many of the old street names were retained in the new housing development.
 In the Divis Street area, the housing was replaced with the Divis Flats complex which consisted of twelve blocks of flats built on top of the historic district formerly known as the Pound Loney.
 The high point of this redevelopment was Divis Tower.
 Because of its rapid deterioration, the whole complex, except for Divis Tower, was demolished thirty years later and replaced with blocks of terraced housing.